cloudfoundry/cc-api-v3-style-guide/README.md

 This is a mechanism for including multiple related resources in a single response.

-Resources and collections **may** accept an `include` query parameter with a list of resource paths.
+Resources and collections **MAY** accept an `include` query parameter with a list of resource paths.

 Each resource path **MUST** be a series of period-separated relationship names.
 For example: `app.space.organization`